morandi622/The-irrational-side-of-science-an-analysis-of-the-citations-of-scientific-publications/README.md

 The general idea is that is to model citation  vs. rank position in the ArXiv listing via hierarchical linear regression, that is

-__log(cit+1)~$\alpha$*log(rank) + const__,
+__log(cit+1)~alpha*log(rank) + const__,

-where publications in days with similar number of listing would share same slope \alpha. __This methodology adds the benefits to properly account for the impact of different length of the daily digest from one day to another.__
+where publications in days with similar number of listing would share same slope alpha. __This methodology adds the benefits to properly account for the impact of different length of the daily digest from one day to another.__

-We used the Theano library and a Student pdf (less prone to outliers) to perform hierarchical linear regression, and we __\alpha~-0.2__, confirming the intuition that the rank of the position in the daily listing affects the overall citations.
+We used the Theano library and a Student pdf (less prone to outliers) to perform hierarchical linear regression, and we __alpha~-0.2__, confirming the intuition that the rank of the position in the daily listing affects the overall citations.
 As a rule of thumb -given a typical listing length - thi translates into about 20% of visibility factor between paper at the top vs. tail of the daily digest.